build-on-aws/content/tutorials/get-started-amazon-sagemaker-data-wrangler/index.md

     ![18-corrupt-image-results](/images/18-corrupt-image-results.png)
 </ol>

-### Image preparation step: enhance contrast & resize images
+### Image Preparation Step: Enhance Contrast & Resize Images

 In this step, you’ll add another built-in transformation to enhance the contrast of the images.